By using this site, you agree to the Privacy Policy and Terms of Use.

 Even if a car is assembled in the U.S., many parts come from Canada or Mexico, meaning higher import costs for automakers.
 According to Travis Tokar, an expert in supply chain management, vehicles produced in Alabama or Michigan may still be impacted if essential components are sourced from outside the U.S.

-Bank of America Global Research report warns that major car manufacturers like Ford, General Motors, and Stellantis will likely see higher production costs due to their reliance on cross-border supply chains for parts and assembled vehicles.
+A Bank of America Global Research report warns that major car manufacturers like Ford, General Motors, and Stellantis will likely see higher production costs due to their reliance on cross-border supply chains for parts and assembled vehicles.

 Higher Car Prices & Insurance Costs